ishaanJ91/GARA/README.md

 ---

-## 🚧 Future Work

-- Implement a caching layer for the review API to avoid re-processing identical diffs.
-- Explore more advanced fine-tuning techniques or alternative models.
-- Develop a more sophisticated evaluation framework to track model performance over time.
-- Add support for other version control systems like GitLab.

----

 ## 📄 License & Credits

 This project is licensed under the MIT License.

-This project was built with the help of the amazing open-source libraries from the Hugging Face ecosystem.
+This project was built with the help of the open-source libraries from the Hugging Face ecosystem.